We conclude our series on how to create and maintain a culture of compliance, recognizing the rapidly changing world of contemporary business.

 The Best Defense

 This series has examined how to motivate employees through continuous communication, how to be proactive rather than reactive through continuous training, and why continuous updates must be managed carefully to prevent compliance overload.
 A company with a culture of compliance is better positioned to adapt quickly when the unexpected happens and make course corrections along the way.
-In today’s business environment of 24 hour news cycles and social media dependencies, issues and stories can evolve quicker than management can respond to them.
+In today’s business environment of 24-hour news cycles and social media dependence, issues and stories can evolve more quickly than management can respond.
 A culture of compliance is a company’s best defense.

 Previous Posts on Culture of Compliance: